Dudley, top U.S. economists urge later Fed rate hike

 The authors wrote in their 80-page paper that this secular stagnation theory is “unpersuasive,” arguing temporary factors like household savings and fiscal tightening made the recovery from recession slower than expected.

-Mester also critiqued the paper at the forum attended among others by former Fed Chair Ben Bernanke and the second-in-commands at the European Central Bank and the Bank of Japan.
+Mester also critiqued the paper at the forum attended among others by former Fed Chair Ben Bernanke, Fed Vice Chairman Stanley Fischer, and the second-in-commands at the European Central Bank and the Bank of Japan.

-Mester said economists were more apt to estimate how raising rates too soon would have on employment and lost output, “but they are less likely to quantify the costs of waiting too long.”
+Mester said economists were more apt to estimate the impact that raising rates too soon would have on employment and lost output, “but they are less likely to quantify the costs of waiting too long.”

 The paper cited decades worth of data from many countries to conclude that, contrary to much economic theory, trend economic growth is not a clear determinant of where a central bank should aim to settle its policy rate over the long run.